pedvide/simetuc/README.rst

    -  Absorption and excitation (including ESA).
    -  Decay (including branching ratios).
    -  Energy transfer.
-   -  Other setings for the power and concentration dependence or optimization.
+   -  Other settings for the power and concentration dependence or optimization.

 -  simetuc works with any sensitizer and activator ion kind.

    -  The examples are given for the Yb-Tm system.

--  All kinds of energy tranfer processes are supported:
+-  All kinds of energy transfer processes are supported:

    -  Energy migration.
    -  Upconversion (ETU).
    -  Downconversion.
    -  Cross-relaxation.
    -  Cooperative processes.
-   -  Energy tranfer from sensitizers to activators
+   -  Energy transfer from sensitizers to activators.
    -  Back transfer from activators to sensitizers.

 -  See the example `configuration file <https://github.com/pedvide/simetuc/blob/master/simetuc/config_file.cfg>`__ in